osegui1/MoviesApplication/README.md

 3- Go to the folder MovieServices and start the server by using 'dotnet run'.
 The server application should start at http://localhost:5000.
 The full url of the API is http://localhost:5000/api/movies.

-4- Go to the client folder and use 'npm install' for downloading the node modules in the project
+4- Go to the client folder and use 'npm install' in another terminal for downloading the node modules in the project

 5- Start the client by using the command 'ng serve'.
 The client application should start at http://localhost:4200